-- part of speech change: nouns can be verbified - emailed is a common new verb coined after the noun email - morphological productivity: prefixes and suffixes can be added - e.g., I can speak of un-email-able for someone who you can't reach by email. - words entering and exiting the lexicon, e.g.: - thou, or spleet 'split' (Hamlet III.2.10) are on their way out - d'oh seems to be entering
+- part of speech change: nouns can be verbified - emailed is a common new verb coined after the noun email - morphological productivity: prefixes and suffixes can be added - e.g., I can speak of un-email-able for someone who you can't reach by email. - words entering and exiting the lexicon, e.g.: - thou, or spleet 'split' (Hamlet III.2.10) are on their way out d'oh seems to be entering non-word error detection is essentially the same thing as word recognition = splitting up "words" into true words and non-words.

-Non-word error detection Dictionaries N-gram analysis